pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

-This appendix serves as the master navigation tool for the Legacy Codex.
+This appendix serves as the master navigation tool for Legacy Codex.
 It maps the interconnected relationships between volumes, books, and chapters, ensuring that the holistic nature of The Enterprise structure is maintained.

 ---